 This means you should use the cheapest, most appropriate means of transport, which in most cases will be public transport.

-If you travelled by car and your claim was approved, you'll be reimbursed for the cost of fuel at the mileage rate used by your local Clinical Commissioning Group (CCG).
+If you travelled by car and your claim was approved, you'll be reimbursed for the cost of fuel at the mileage rate used by your local integrated care board (ICB).

-If you need to use a taxi, you should agree this in advance with the hospital or CCG before you travel.
+If you need to use a taxi, you should agree this in advance with the hospital or ICB before you travel.

-Patients in London may be able to claim congestion charges.
-Get more information on the Congestion Charge NHS Reimbursement Scheme operated by Transport for London.
+Patients in London may be able to claim reimbursement of congestion charges or Ultra Low Emission Zone (ULEZ) charges.
+Get more information on reimbursements of the Congestion Charge and ULEZ charge on the Transport for London website.

 Help with travel costs before your appointment